 Don your finest and come enjoy an enchanting evening at Anime Matsuri as you dance to formal music featured in anime and video games.
 Join us at the Beginner’s Formal Dance Panel, which will be hosted earlier that afternoon, to learn some basic dance steps or brush up on your skills.
 Be sure to check your outfit against the dress code, so you can show off your elegant attire or formal cosplay with no worries.
-Feel free to direct any questions, suggestions, or comments toward the forums or the Facebook Event Page.
+Feel free to direct any questions, suggestions, or comments toward the Facebook Event Page.

 Panel Room 5 , Friday, April 3 2015 @ 10pm

 Kyle Landry began studying the piano on July 28th, 1998 at the age of eight after becoming inspired by his mother and sister’s playing.
 Once a few years had passed, he began composing and improvising his own music, and has not stopped since then.
 Eager to share his music to friends and family, Kyle opened his YouTube Channel in 2006, in which he eventually began using as an outlet for his work as a composer, pianist, and arranger.